inspec/inspec-aws/docs/resources/aws_iam_managed_policy.md

 #### exist

-The control will pass if the describe method returns at least one result.
+The control passes if the describe method returns at least one result.

 Use `should` to test an entity that should exist.